DavidRickmann/Portfolio/content/home/experience.md

   location = "Southwark"
   date_start = "2008-12-01"
   date_end = "2013-02-01"
-  description = """Developed operations models for the Thameslink programme, working on scheme simulation, capac ity utilsation analysis and Systems Reliability modelling.
+  description = """Developed operations models for the Thameslink programme, working on scheme simulation, capacity utilsation analysis and Systems Reliability modelling.
 Developed methods of modelling the first automatic train operation on a UK mainline railway."""